marcelrienks/Prosperity/docs/data-management.md

 **Investment Behavior:**
 - If investment doesn't exist → Insert new investment
 - If investment already exists → Update existing investment with new values
-- After operation → Recalculate all account and portfolio balances
+- After any addition or edit (investment, deposit, or transfer) → Trigger a full data refresh to recalculate all balances and values using live price data

 ### 4. Balance Hierarchy